-The foregoing Quarterly Commentary reflects the thoughts and opinions of Brandes Investment Partners® exclusively and is subject to change without notice.
+The foregoing Quarterly Commentary reflects the thoughts and opinions of Brandes exclusively and is subject to change without notice.
 The information provided in the commentary should not be considered a recommendation to purchase or sell any particular security.
 It should not be assumed that any security transactions, holdings or sectors discussed were or will be profitable, or that the investment recommendations or decisions we make in the future will be profitable or will equal the investment performance discussed herein.
 International and emerging markets investing is subject to certain risks such as currency fluctuation and social and political changes; such risks may result in greater share price volatility.
 There is no assurance that any securities discussed herein will remain in an account's portfolio at the time you receive this report or that the securities sold have not been repurchased.
 The actual characteristics with respect to any particular account will vary based on a number of factors including but not limited to: (i) the size of the account; (ii) investment restrictions applicable to the account, if any; and (iii) market exigencies at the time of investment.
+Unlike bonds issued or guaranteed by the U.S. government or its agencies, stocks and other bonds are not backed by the full faith and credit of the United States.
+Stock and bond prices will experience market fluctuations.
+Please note that the value of government securities and bonds in general have an inverse relationship to interest rates.
+Bonds carry the risk of default, or the risk that an issuer will be unable to make income or principal payment.
+There is no assurance that private guarantors or insurers will meet their obligations.
+The credit quality of the investments in the portfolio is not a guarantee of the safety or stability of the portfolio.
+Investments in Asset Backed and Mortgage Backed Securities include additional risks that investors should be aware of such as credit risk, prepayment risk, possible illiquidity and default, as well as increased susceptibility to adverse economic developments.
 Securities of small companies generally experience more volatility than mid and large sized companies.
 Although the statements of fact and data in this report have been obtained from, and are based upon, sources that are believed to be reliable, we cannot guarantee their accuracy, and any such information may be incomplete or condensed.
 Strategies discussed are subject to change at any time by the investment manager in its discretion due to market conditions or opportunities.
-The Brandes investment approach tends to result in portfolios that are materially different than their benchmarks with regard to characteristics such as risk, volatility. diversification, and concentration.
+The Brandes investment approach tends to result in portfolios that are materially different than their benchmarks with regard to characteristics such as risk, volatility, diversification, and concentration.
 Please note that all indices are unmanaged and are not available for direct investment.
 Past performance is not a guarantee of future results.
 No investment strategy can assure a profit or protect against loss.
 Market conditions may impact performance.
-The performance results presented were achieved in particular market conditions which may not be repeated.
-Moreover, the current market volatility and uncertain regulatory environment may have a negative impact on future performance.
+The performance results presented were achieved in particular market performance.
 The margin of safety for any security is defined as the discount of its market price to what the firm believes is the intrinsic value of that security.
-The declaration and payment of shareholder dividends are solely at the discretion of the issuer and are subject to change at any time.
+The declaration and payment of shareholder dividends are solely at the dis